William ‘Bill’ Lester Suff: Riverside Prostitute Serial Killer Loved Sweet Chili

 When William ‘Bill’ Suff wasn’t making his favorite sweet chili recipe, California detectives say he was killing prostitutes one by one in Riverside and Lake Elsinore.
-His story airs tonight on Investigation Discovery’s true-crime program, Real Detective.
+His story airs tonight on Investigation Discovery true-crime program, Real Detective.
 Real Detective episode chronicling William Lester Suff’s case is called “The Riverside Killer.”
 William Suff is also known as Bill Suff, Bill Lee Suff, and Bill Lester Suff.

 #FacesOfProstitution 1990: Cheryl Coker, 33, murdered in #Riverside #California #USA by William Suff pic.twitter.com/9KffNqs7wo